Stalkerware and targeted digital surveillance: what it is and what strategies can we use to look out for one another collectively

 Use of data: Firstly, users are advised to pay attention to unknown apps and excessive data consumption.
 For example, you might find a clock and see that the alarm shows excessive data usage, which could be caused by an anomaly, an operating system error, or a tracker.

-It is also helpful to take a more general view; at times we need to investigate an app more thoroughly to see what it really does and know how to investigate app features, and we’ll see how to do that to identify a trace (sic).
+It is also helpful to take a more general view; at times we need to investigate an app more thoroughly to see what it really does and know how to investigate app features, and here’s how to do that to identify a trace (sic).

-Accessibility services: check what apps have access and permissions on your phone, for example accessibility allows an app to perform actions that a casual user would not ordinarily have access to.
+Accessibility services: Check what apps have access and permissions on your phone, for example accessibility allows an app to perform actions that a casual user would not ordinarily have access to.
 This is why apps seek to exploit these spaces, because accessibility can allow them to track keystrokes to unlock an accessibility service.
-So, if in an installed app, its purported functions have nothing to do with an accessibility service we should consider it suspect because it is requesting a function it does not need.
-The rule of thumb: If you see extensive authorizations but you are unfamiliar with the app you should distrust it, but it always need to investigate further.
+So, if in an installed app, its purported functions have nothing to do with an accessibility service, yet is requesting access to accessibility, we should consider it suspect because it is requesting a function it does not need.
+The rule of thumb: If you see extensive authorisations but you are unfamiliar with the app, you should distrust it — but it always needs to be investigated further.

 Stalkerware, like phishing but not the same!

-To date, there are no well documented or reported cases of stalkerware being installed remotely through phishing directly, as seen with more sophisticated spyware like Pegasus.
+Till date, there have been no well documented or reported cases of stalkerware being installed remotely through phishing directly, as seen with more sophisticated spyware like Pegasus.
 Usually, stalkerware is physically installed on the victim’s device by someone with access to the phone, such as a current or former partner, or using social engineering techniques where the victim is induced to install a malicious app thinking it is inoffensive.

 “One case I worked on,” Marla shared, “involved finding a remote access app installed on a victim’s phone without their knowledge.
 The app remained on the device for almost two years, allowing the stalker to access the victim’s data periodically.
 After a device update, the app was automatically disconnected, exposing the email address used by the stalker.
 Although we did not find clear proof of remote installation, the possibility was not completely ruled out.
 However, considering all the circumstances, the most likely hypothesis is that the app was installed physically.”